Metal-Expo

 Metal-Expo is an international exhibition for steel producers, users, as well as manufacturers and suppliers of steel processing equipment.
 It has been held yearly since 1995 in Moscow at the All-Russia Exhibition Centre.

 Metal-Expo Co.
 Ltd. is a full member of the Global Association of the Exhibition Industry (UFI), Russian Union of Exhibitions and Fairs, and Russian Union of Metal and Steel Suppliers.
 The company is an associate member of The Russian Union of Industrialists and Entrepreneurs (RSPP).
-Metal-Expo exhibition is endorsed by The Ministry of Industry and Trade of the Russian Federation, The International Union of Metallurgical Equipment Producers (Metallurgmash), Russian Union of Metal and Steel Suppliers, and Russian Chamber of Commerce and Industry.

-On the average more than 700 exhibitors from 35 world countries participate Metal-Expo exhibition.
-Annually more than 30 000 professionals in all segments of the steel and related industries including machine-building, transportation, logistics, metalworking, stockholding etc. visit the event.
-All the major Russian, CIS, European, and Asian steel companies traditionally participate in Metal-Expo.
-More than 4,000 professionals work on the stands during the event.

-The program of events of the exhibition includes some 60 conferences, seminars, presentations, and round tables on all the aspects of the steel business with more than 500 speakers.

 Segments

 Metal-Expo consists of 15 major segments of the steel and related industries: